kcisgroup/UPCD/README.md

 python3 run.py
 ```

-directly for categorical clustering.
+directly for structured clustering.
 We suggest adjusting the hyperparameters multiple times to achieve better results.